Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-        Except as described in this document, we do not intentionally share, sell, or rent individual personal information associated with the requestor (i.e. source IP address or any other information that can positively identify the system using our infrastructure) with anyone without your permission.
+        Except as described in this document, we do not intentionally share, sell, or rent individual personal information associated with the requestor (i.e. source IP address or any other information that can positively identify the client using our infrastructure) with anyone without your consent.

         We generate and share high level anonymized aggregate statistics including threat metrics on threat type, geolocation, and if available, sector,